timwiles/timwiles.github.io/house-for-john/index.md

 ## Initial funds transfer - 2020-10-10

 The first 1000 GBP donated money was transferred by Knofacic staff to Uganda by bank transfer with UK government gift-aid added on.

-## Foundations begun - 2020-10-12
+Construction began on 12 October 2020.

 <figure>
 <img src="IMG-20201012-WA0026.jpg" width="50%" alt="Offloading bricks">